IDinsight/surveystream_flask_api/README.md

 - Verify that you *do not* have an entry for `surveystream_dev` in your AWS credentials file (`~/.aws/credentials`).
 This is needed to make sure the local endpoints container looks for your temporary SSO-based credentials that are stored in `~/.aws/sso/`.
 - From the `root` directory, run `make login` to log into AWS SSO.
 You will be prompted to log in via a browser window that opens automatically.
 - Open a second terminal window and `cd` into the repository root directory.
-Run `make db-tunnel` to open the connection to the remote db via the bastion host.
+Run `make web-db-tunnel` to open the connection to the remote db via the bastion host.
 - Build the backend image by running `make image`
 - Start the container by running `make container-up`.